Skip to Main Content

 As you enter the woods listen in the leaf litter for the rustling of five-lined skinks or perhaps an eastern box turtle.
 Amongst the northern cardinals and Carolina wrens, listen for the sharp calls of northern flicker or brown thrasher.
 Once winter comes, yellow-rumped warblers can be heard chipping in the treetops and American goldfinches scattering overhead in small overly energetic flocks.
 For those with good hearing, the high pitched squeaks and whistles of cedar waxwings and golden-crowned kinglets can be heard.
 Butterflies are also numerous in the park and viceroys, question marks, pearl crescents and others should all be looked for amongst the blooming wildflowers, and along the moist creek beds.

-Birds Recently Seen at Deep Run Park (as reported to eBird)
+Birds Recently Seen at Deep Run Park:

 • Red-bellied Woodpecker